nzkarit/downundercons/index.markdown

 If you would like to make an update you can create a pull request on the [GitHub Repository](https://github.com/nzkarit/downundercons).

-Being listed on this site does not indicate endrosement, guarantee of quality, etc. You will need to do your own research to know if it is a good conference and good conference for you.
+Being listed on this site does not indicate endorsement, guarantee of quality, etc. You will need to do your own research to know if it is a good conference and good conference for you.